nikodindon/mnemo/README.md

 *Intellectual property reflexion

-At the heart of the emerging tension between large language models and intellectual property lies a fundamental asymmetry: copyright law has historically protected the concrete expression of an idea (the long-form source code, the specific implementation), while treating the underlying idea or functional specification as unprotectable.
+At the heart of the emerging tension between large language models and intellectual property lies a fundamental asymmetry: copyright law has historically protected the concrete expression of an idea , the long-form source code, the specific implementation, the tangible artifact while treating the underlying idea or functional specification as unprotectable.

-A prompt , even an extremely detailed, multi-stage pipeline that reliably reconstructs a complex program  is, under current doctrine (U.S. Copyright Office Report Part 2, January 2025), merely an instruction or a semantic seed, akin to a recipe or a clean-room specification.
-Yet when paired with a deterministic LLM, functional hashing, and execution verification, that short prompt can deterministically regenerate the exact protected artifact, effectively turning the unprotected intention into a lossless decompressor for copyrighted material.
+A prompt, even an extremely detailed multi-stage pipeline designed to reliably reconstruct a complex program, remains under current legal doctrine (e.g., U.S. Copyright Office Report, Part 2, January 2025) an instruction or a semantic specification, akin to a recipe or a clean-room design.
+As such, it generally enjoys limited or no copyright protection in itself.

+Yet when paired with a sufficiently constrained LLM (temperature=0, greedy decoding), functional hashing, and execution verification, such a prompt can, in practice, function as a highly compressed, model-dependent operational encoding of the protected work.

+While perfect cross-machine determinism remains challenging, the reconstruction can be stable enough within a controlled environment to make the prompt act as a practical “decompressor” for the original artifact.

-This creates a provocative gray zone: does publishing the prompt constitute contributory infringement if it enables exact reproduction of GPL, AGPL, or proprietary code without respecting copyleft obligations or licensing terms?
-Does it erode the practical value of software patents by separating the invention from its reproducible expression?
+This creates a provocative gray zone: does publishing such a prompt constitute contributory infringement if it enables the reliable regeneration of GPL, AGPL, or proprietary code without ever distributing the code itself?
+Or does it legitimately remain in the realm of unprotected ideas and functional specifications?

-More philosophically, it forces us to reconsider what we truly value in intellectual property — the tangible output shaped by human creativity, or the Kolmogorov-efficient “intention” that can summon it at will.
-In the age of semantic compression, the law may soon need to decide whether the seed or the tree deserves protection, and whether the act of sharing a prompt that reliably reconstructs someone else’s work is innovation or a new form of elegant circumvention.
+More philosophically, it forces us to reconsider what is truly being protected — the tangible output shaped by human creativity, or the minimal semantic seed capable of reliably reproducing it under the right computational conditions.

+In the age of learned compression and semantic decompression, the traditional boundary between “idea” and “expression” may no longer be a bright line, but a gradient one that increasingly depends not only on the prompt itself, but on the generative capabilities of the models that interpret it.

 ---